-NPS staff would pursue the goal of providing some form of alternative transportation from gateway communities to destinations along the Main Park Road and the Tamiami Trail, such as from south Miami-Dade County to the national park's Ernest F. Coe Visitor Center / Royal Palm area.
+NPS staff would pursue the goal of providing some form of alternative transportation from south Miami-Dade County to the national park's Coe Visitor Center / Royal Palm area.
 This would make it easier for those without private vehicles (or who prefer to use public transportation) to get to the park.
 NPS staff would also pursue potential opportunities for alternative transportation from the visitor center / Royal Palm area to Flamingo, with stops along the way.
-The ideal would be a system that allows visitors to spend time at key interpretive stops along the main park road to have more indepth learning and experiential opportunities.
+The ideal would be a system that allows visitors to spend time at key interpretive stops along the main park road to have more in-depth learning and experiential opportunities.
 It is likely that this service would be offered during the high visitor use winter months at first.
 Implementation of this idea could take the form of dedicated guided bus tours, or a shuttle system that picks up and drops off visitors at regular intervals.
-The idea would probably need to be tested and implemented on an incremental basis based on what is most feasible given economic viability, potential partnerships, funding sources, etc. Appendix C describes additional alternative transportation efforts being pursued by partner agencies.
+The idea would probably need to be tested and implemented on an incremental basis based on what is most feasible given economic viability, potential partnerships, funding sources, etc.

 Restoration of the Hole-in-the-Donut would continue under the NPS preferred alternative.
 New interpretation of ongoing restoration, wayside exhibits, and daytime hiking opportunities would be provided, and this could include spur overlook trails to one or two mounds.
-Most of the Hole-in-the-Donut area, as potential wilderness, would be in the backcountry zone.
+Most of the Hole-in-theDonut area, as potential wilderness, would be in the backcountry zone.
 Restoration activities in this area are anticipated to continue for the life of this plan and would be carried out under the wilderness minimum requirements process.

 The area encompassing the Daniel Beard Center, Robertson Building, and the historic Nike Missile Base site would be in the developed zone.
 The Daniel Beard Center and Robertson Building would continue to be used for park administrative purposes such as resource management and research.
 Visitor opportunities in the vicinity would be expanded to include interpretation of the Nike Missile Base site (after rehabilitation and visitor safety improvements).
 Interpretive programs would be extended into the shoulder seasons, and enhanced interpretation would require site improvements such as improved vehicular access, parking, and restrooms.
 A tram or shuttle for guided tours would also be pursued.
-The historic integrity of the national register district would be maintained, and some historic buildings at the missile site would continue to be used for park administrative purposes.
+The historic integrity of the National Register district would be maintained, and some historic buildings at the missile site would continue to be used for park administrative purposes.

-The South Florida Collections Management Center, currently housed in the Daniel Beard

-Center and Robertson Building, would be relocated to a new museum in this area of the park, providing for public exhibits and a storage facility that meets NPS collections standards.
+The South Florida Collections Management Center, currently housed in the Daniel Beard Center and Robertson Building, would be relocated to a new museum in this area of the park, providing for public exhibits and a storage facility that meets NPS collections standards.
 Museum collections would continue to be acquired, preserved, and accessible to researchers, and the public would have its first opportunity to experience the center's vast resources and collections.
 Part of this new facility could be used to support interpretation and public use (e.g., interpretation and public tour staging space) of the Nike Missile Base site.

 Bicycling on the main park road from the park entrance to Flamingo would continue to be allowed.
-Connections with nearby trails comprising the South Dade Greenway Network and North Dade Greenway Network, including the proposed Biscayne-Everglades Greenway, Miami Western Greenway, and other parks and open space areas being pursued by partner agencies (see appendix C for some potential projects), would be provided where feasible.
+Connections with nearby trails comprising the South Dade Greenway Network, including the proposed Biscayne- Everglades National Park Greenway, would be provided where feasible.
 The park would also pursue development of some additional hiking/bicycling trails in frontcountry zones at Long Pine Key and Flamingo.